Python-GIS-book/site/source/back-matter/md/glossary.md

 Git
   A free and open-source distributed {term}`version control` system that tracks changes in {term}`source code`.
 Git allows multiple users to work on a project at the same time while maintaining a complete version history.
 Developed by Linus Torvalds.

+Git branch
+  An parallel copy of files in a Git repository starting from a specific snapshot that allows for independent development without affecting the original files from which the branch was created.
+Branches can be useful for adding new features or experimenting without worrying that the changes will affect the original files or code functionality.

 Git clone
   The command in {term}`Git` used to create a copy of an existing {term}`repository`.
 Cloning downloads the files, commit history, and branches from the repository.